opensearch-project/documentation-website/_dashboards/management/advanced-settings.md

 `notifications:banner`  | Defines the custom banner for temporary user notifications.
 Supports [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).  |
 `notifications:lifetime:banner`  | Defines the display duration for banner notifications.
 Default is `3000000` milliseconds.
 Set field to `Infinity` to disable notifications.  |
 `notifications:lifetime:error`  | Defines the display duration for error notifications.
 Default is `300000` milliseconds.
 Set field to `Infinity` to disable notifications.  |
-`notifications:lifetime:info`  | Defines the duration for which information notifications are displayed.
-Default is `5000` milliseconds.Set field to `Infinity` to disable notifications.  |
+`notifications:lifetime:info`  | Defines the display duration for information notifications.
+Default is `5000` milliseconds.
+Set field to `Infinity` to disable notifications.  |
 `notifications:lifetime:warning`  | Defines the duration for which warning notifications are displayed.
 Default is `10000` milliseconds.Set field to `Infinity` to disable notifications.

 ## Search settings